 Of the total twin births, 2/3rd is fraternal; and almost 2 percent child deliveries represent fraternal twins.
-These twins are like any other sibling pair – the only difference is fraternal twins are born in one delivery or on the same day.
-Fraternal twins’ DNAs are half similar to each other, also similar to any random brother-sister pair.
+These twins are like any other sibling pair – the only difference is fraternal twins are born courtesy a single delivery or on the same day.
+Fraternal twins’ DNAs are half similar to each other, also similar to any other sibling pair.
 The twins could be of the same or opposite sex.
 However, opposite sex twins are likely to be fraternal since they don’t possess identical DNAs.

 Dizygotic twin pregnancies are likely if the mother is/has had: